railnova/jonas-railfleet-backend-test/README.md

 ### 1) Auto user for defects

 The defect model can be found here: `./defect/models.py`.
-We would like than when creating a new defect, the user foreign key would be automatically set to the user creating it.
+We would like that when creating a new defect, the user foreign key would be automatically set to the user creating it.

 ### 2) Create an REST API for the Defect model